V-Line Abs: How to Build Shredded 6-Pack Abs

 But if you want to go it alone, the remainder of this blog post will explain how in five steps.

-Beware:steps one and two may make your head spin.
-So unless you have an affinity for math, Consider skipping directly to Step 3.
+Beware steps one and two may make your head spin.
+Unless you have an affinity for math, Consider skipping directly to Step 3.

 Step One: Determine Your Own Body Fat and Lean Body Mass